Building student relationships is the foundation of strong teaching. If you are unsure of building teacher student relationships, I have ideas.

 You know how terms in education change?
 “Classroom management” seems to be on its way out, and “building student relationships” seems to be in.
 There’s good reason too: classroom management become a nonissue when students and teachers have a powerful working relationship.
+Building relationships with students, even if you have over a hundred students, can be done.

 Before this concept was verbalized, we teachers made relationships with students—intentionally and unintentionally.
 Below are some of the relationships I’ve been part of and some tricks that I’ve learned for each type.